 Scholarly Commons Citation

 Pasachoff, Eloise, "Agency Enforcement of Spending Clause Statutes: A Defense of the Funding Cut-Off" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1394.
+1394.